-Every second 700 new brain connections can be formed in response to a baby’s experiences out in the world.
-The quality of a baby’s relationships have a major influence on which brain connections take place and the strength of those connections.
+Every second, 700 new brain connections can be formed in response to a baby’s experiences in the world.
+The quality of a baby’s relationships has a major influence on which brain connections take place and the strength of those connections.
 When you have a positive interaction with your baby, like imitating the sounds they are making to encourage them to make more, you are helping to shape their brain for a lifetime of learning.

 Here are a few simple tips to make sure you’re making the most of Serve and Return with your baby:

 Find out the status of your baby’s hearing.
 About 97 percent of babies are given a newborn hearing screening before leaving the hospital, so check on your baby’s status.
 If there was a recommendation for follow-up, don’t lose any time before further testing.